Graduados, historias que no se olvidan

 Graduados, historias que no se olvidan (The Graduates, stories that may not be forgotten) is a 2013 Chilean telenovela, a remake of the 2012 Argentine telenovela Graduados.
-It was aired by Chilevisión, and the man actors are Marcial Tagle, Fernanda Urrejola, Ricardo Fernández and Bárbara Ruiz-Tagle.
+It was aired by Chilevisión, and the main actors are Marcial Tagle, Fernanda Urrejola, Ricardo Fernández and Bárbara Ruiz-Tagle.

 Plot

 The telenovela began in a 1993 high-school graduation.
 María Laura Falsetti was the girlfriend of Pablo Flores, the school's bully.
 She left the graduation party when she saw him having sex with another student.
 Andrés Jalifa, who was secretly in love with her, helped her to leave the graduation party, and had sex in the car.
 Unaware of this one-night relation, Clemente Falsetti ordered his daughter and Flores to get married, as she got pregnant.

 The narration makes then a time skip to 2013.
 Pablo works at Clemente's firm, and Andrés is a dog walker, hired by chance by María Laura.
 She confirmed with a DNA test that her son Martín was the biological son of Andrés, not the son of Pablo as she had always thought.
 Most plots revolve around the consequences of this reveal.